Follow freerider Johny Salido through his full Red Bull Hardline experience

 "The crash at Red Bull Rampage was the lowest point of my career," he recalls.
 "Everything was blowing up, and social media in Mexico was going crazy.
 I had over 2,000 messages on my phone, and everybody was watching the live feed, waiting for me to drop in... but I never appeared."

 The crash was a big eye-opener for Johny and forced him to reassess his views towards riding and how he manages the risks.
 Nowadays, the idea of being the best has less appeal in his eyes, and he's far more concerned with having fun and pushing his boundaries in a more sustainable way.
-Johny recognises that accidents will eventually happen if he's going 110%, day in and day out, and his approach now is much more calculated.
+Johny recognizes that accidents will eventually happen if he's going 110 percent, day in and day out, and his approach now is much more calculated.

-"I've grown a little bit, I've learned my lessons, and I'm not always going at 110% like when I was 18 or 19 - crashing, learning, progressing, and not caring," he says.
+"I've grown a little bit, I've learned my lessons, and I'm not always going at 110 percent like when I was 18 or 19 - crashing, learning, progressing and not caring," he says.

 Today, Johny's life is busier than ever; he's always on the move.
 On the bike, he's riding as much as possible, ticking off five or six events a year alongside projects and sponsor obligations.
 He's in the gym up to six days a week, ensuring he's strong enough to handle everything his fast-paced lifestyle throws at him and still finding time to manage his own businesses on the side.